 It therefore follows from Proposition~\ref{P:invrules}(1) that $I$ is an invariant for $f$ along $\reals^V$; $I = |{x'=f\ \&\ \top}] I$ holds by Lemma \ref{P:inv-props3}. \item As $P=I=Q$, there is nothing to show. \end{enumerate}

 In the Isabelle formalisation, we introduce a name for the vector field and show that $I$ is an invariant for it---as the invariant is the pre- and postcondition, an annotation is not needed.
-This is straightforward following the work flow of the previous example, and even simpler because the pre- and postconditions are just the differential invariant.
+The verification is straightforward following the workflow of the previous example, and even simpler because the pre- and postconditions are just the differential invariant.

 \begin{isabellebody}

 \isanewline \isacommand{abbreviation}\isamarkupfalse \ fpend\ {\isacharcolon}{\isacharcolon}\ {\isachardoublequoteopen}real{\isacharcircum}{\isadigit{2}}\ {\isasymRightarrow}\ real{\isacharcircum}{\isadigit{2}}{\isachardoublequoteclose}\ {\isacharparenleft}{\isachardoublequoteopen}f{\isachardoublequoteclose}{\isacharparenright}\isanewline \ \ \isakeyword{where}\ {\isachardoublequoteopen}f\ s\ {\isasymequiv}\ {\isacharparenleft}{\isasymchi}\ i{\isachardot}\ if\ i{\isacharequal}{\isadigit{0}}\ then\ s{\isachardollar}{\isadigit{1}}\ else\ {\isacharminus}s{\isachardollar}{\isadigit{0}}{\isacharparenright}{\isachardoublequoteclose}\isanewline \isanewline \isacommand{lemma}\isamarkupfalse \ pendulum{\isacharcolon}\ {\isachardoublequoteopen}{\isacharbraceleft}s{\isachardot}\ r\isactrlsup {\isadigit{2}}\ {\isacharequal}\ {\isacharparenleft}s{\isachardollar}{\isadigit{0}}{\isacharparenright}\isactrlsup {\isadigit{2}}\ {\isacharplus}\ {\isacharparenleft}s{\isachardollar}{\isadigit{1}}{\isacharparenright}\isactrlsup {\isadigit{2}}{\isacharbraceright}\ {\isasymle}\ fb\isactrlsub {\isasymF}\ {\isacharparenleft}x{\isasymacute}{\isacharequal}\ f\ {\isacharampersand}\ G{\isacharparenright}\ {\isacharbraceleft}s{\isachardot}\ r\isactrlsup {\isadigit{2}}\ {\isacharequal}\ {\isacharparenleft}s{\isachardollar}{\isadigit{0}}{\isacharparenright}\isactrlsup {\isadigit{2}}\ {\isacharplus}\ {\isacharparenleft}s{\isachardollar}{\isadigit{1}}{\isacharparenright}\isactrlsup {\isadigit{2}}{\isacharbraceright}{\isachardoublequoteclose}\isanewline \ \ \isacommand{by}\isamarkupfalse \ {\isacharparenleft}auto\ intro{\isacharbang}{\isacharcolon}\ diff{\isacharunderscore}invariant{\isacharunderscore}rules\ poly{\isacharunderscore}derivatives{\isacharparenright}\isanewline \end{isabellebody}